 He is credited with taking the one of the first photographic portraits in 1839.
 An image of his sister from 1840 is considered the oldest surviving portrait photo.
-He took the
+He took the first detailed in Prague.

-Ernst Rudolph George (ERG) Eckert (1904-2004) was born in Prague.
 After earning his Dr. Ing. in 1927, he moved to Danzig to work with Ernst Schmidt at the Engine Laboratory.
 He researched radiation from solids and gases, and published measurements of directional emissivity from various materials as well as directional reflectivity of blackbody radiation.
 He also developed optical methods for obtaining configuration factors.
 In 1937, he turned to measurement of the emissivity of CO2-N2 mixtures as well as water vapor at various temperatures and partial pressures.
 His later career was spent in investigating high-speed flows.
 He spent a long and productive career in Germany, Czechoslovakia, and the U.S. at NASA Lewis (now Glenn) Research Center and from 1951 at the University of Minnesota.